The a button on the Oculus Touch is not working. It also does not do 5 feet 2 in or 5 feet 6 in.

 A downloadable game for Windows

-This is a VR locomotion system that uses head tracking to allow the player to physically 'walk' through the game.
+The VR locomotion system in this game uses head tracking to allow the player to physically 'walk' through the game.

-This game is just a test scene that I made for fun based on the nostalgic first level of Super Mario Bros.
+This game is just a test world that I made for fun based on the nostalgic first level of Super Mario Bros.
+This won't ever be a game though.

-- The ability to physically walk in the game world
+- The ability to physically run in the game world

 Try it and see how it feels!